alansobchacki/odin-js-knights-travails/README.md

 Project: Knights Travails
 =============

-An algorithm that outputs the shortest path a Knight can take from one square to another in a Chess board.
+An algorithm that outputs the shortest path a Knight can take from one square to another in a Chessboard.

 Here's the [live project demo.](https://alansobchacki.github.io/odin-js-knights-travails)